 Recovery can vary a lot, depending on the nature of the procedure you needed.
 In almost all cases, patients will be able to return home on the same day.
 Still, they should make arrangements to return home because we do not advise them to drive if they needed general anesthesia during oral surgery.

-Surgical orthodontics is another name for orthognathic surgery.
-It is a more complicated procedure aiming to correct problems with a patients’ jaw development.
+Surgical orthodontics is a more complicated procedure aiming to correct problems with a patients’ jaw development.
 This type of procedure seeks to fix issues that affect a patient’s bite and speech.

 If the procedure is too invasive, you will need general anesthesia.
 The purpose of using an anesthetic during these surgical procedures is to help the patient relax, minimize the sensation of pain, and allow the professionals to work without interruptions that might complicate the treatment.